-Thrill-seekers can get their kicks at sea in Ghantoot (15 minutes out of town), where Dubai’s latest toys are getting hearts racing.
-Flyboarding, also known as water jet-packing, sees adventure lovers fitted into a small board and strapped to a specially-made backpack that sucks up seawater, before spitting it back out, propelling the rider into the air.
-With a coach constantly by your side guiding you, Hydro Water Sports ensure that even beginners will be able to manoeuvre themselves around the marina – just be prepared to make a splash crash-landing the first few attempts.
+Thrill-seekers can get their kicks out at sea with Hydro Water Sports, where Dubai’s latest toys are setting hearts racing.
+Flyboarding, also known as water jet-packing, sees adventure lovers fitted into a small board and strapped to a specially-made backpack that sucks up seawater before spitting it back out, propelling the rider high into the air.
+With a coach constantly by your side guiding you, Hydro Water Sports ensure that even beginners will be able to manoeuvre themselves around and soar above the sea– just be prepared to make a splash crash-landing on your first few attempts.
 This is not for the faint-hearted so come with a thirst for adrenaline, and for first-timers, a little patience to get the hang of it.

 At the end of luxe Al Qasr resort’s rustic wooden jetty, and accessible by tuk-tuk, sits fine-dining restaurant Pierchic.
 While the table-to-ceiling windows offer views of the Arabian Gulf waters, it’s the terrace seating that really impresses, delivering an unbeatable panorama of the nearby Burj Al Arab, Al Qasr lagoons and palm tree-lined shoreline, while diners enjoy a fresh and shellfish-heavy seafood menu.

 Al Qasr, Madinat Jumeirah, Al Sufouh Rd